Lap band risks

 If these occur, the surgeon might decide to ‘open’ the surgery site to complete the procedure.

-- Dumping syndrome, a common side-effect of weight loss surgeries (symptoms include bloated feeling, diarrhea, dizziness, nausea/vomiting, sweating and palpitations) is not generally observed after lap band surgery.
+- Dumping syndrome, a common side-effect of weight loss surgeries (symptoms include bloated feeling, diarrhoea, dizziness, nausea/vomiting, sweating and palpitations) is not generally observed after lap band surgery.
 However, it may occur in rare cases.

 - To avoid vomiting (emesis often accompanies lap band surgery), many people resort to high-calorie semi-liquid diet.
 This can lead to regaining of lost weight.

-- Blockage/Swelling of the port site
+- Blockage/swelling of the port site

 - Incorrect positioning of the band, leading to stretching of the esophagus